LeidenUniversityLibrary/cds-lab-homepage/docs/index.md

 The International Image Interoperability Framework (IIIF) portal for Leiden University aims to help users access the UBL digital collections via the various IIIF APIs and services based on the IIIF.
-This guide will be moved to a different form and location soon.
+This guide has been moved to [/iiif-docs](https://lab.library.universiteitleiden.nl/iiif-docs/).

 ## [Jan Wolkers puzzles](https://lab.library.universiteitleiden.nl/iiif-demo/puzzles.html)